| |

 along the actual dam and cross a bridge right at the base of the dam at

 a small structure.
-Pick up the trail on the other side and
+Pick up the trail on the other side and head

 along the creek until this use trail meets up with the regular